-New York and Westchester County, New York Consolidated Edison of New York
+New York City and Westchester County, NY Consolidated Edison of New York

 The relationship between Con Ed and Helpern Architects is in its fourth decade.
 We have provided inspections, feasibility studies, new-building designs, interior design, LEED certification, and a range of preservation and renovation services for well over 500 of their properties.
 Each project has entailed photographic and written reports, recommendations for corrections, and cost estimates to perform that work.

 Con Ed has so far built two of the four new substations we designed, so they can add capacity and improve distribution.
 We have also represented them at courtesy agency and community presentations and at public hearings where contextual design, safety, security, and noise attenuation are all issues.